rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/_index.md

 Your load balancer must support long lived websocket connections and will need to insert proxy headers so Rancher can route links correctly.

-#### Enabling Forward Host Headers
+#### Enabling Forward Host Headers for NGINX v0.25.0

-_For Rancher v2.3.0+, which uses NGINX 0.25.0_

-If you are using an NGINX ingress controller, you must edit the `cluster.yml` to enable the `use-forwarded-headers` option for ingress:
+If you are using an NGINX v0.25.0 ingress controller, you must edit the `cluster.yml` to enable the `use-forwarded-headers` option for ingress:

 ```yaml
 ingress: